8ta4/see/DONTREADME.md

 > Does this tool let you select parts of a page with CSS selectors?

-No. The tool has one job: return the `document.body.innerText`.
+No. The tool has one job: return the `document.title` and `document.body.innerText`.
 The whole point is to get the full context for an LLM.

 ## CLI